john-fotis/MIPS-Pipeline-Analysis/README.md

   <h2> Results: </h2>

-  ***We consider that the base chip should at least implement the Data and the Control Hazzard Unit at their simplest form***
+  ***Let the base chip include at least the Data and the Control Hazzard Unit at their simplest form to be considered a viable implementation.
+Let C be the chip cost and T the period of its clock.
+With these assumptions we conclude to the following:***

   |                 | CPU 0    | CPU 1    | CPU 2    | CPU 3    | CPU 4    | CPU 5    | CPU 6    | CPU 7    | CPU 8    |
   | :-------------: | :------: | :------: | :------: | :------: | :------: | :------: | :------: | :------: | :------: |